browserengineering/book/book/invalidation.md

 With all of these changes made, your browser should work again, and it should now skipping line layout for most elements.

+Note that we have quite a few protected fields now, but we only skip recomputing `children` based on dirty flags.
+That's because recomputing `children` is slow, but most other fields are really fast to compute.
+Checking dirty flags takes time and adds code clutter, so we only want to do when it's worth it.

 ::: {.further}
 In real browsers, the layout phase is sometimes split in two, first